SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    _check_ before prescribing), and the more widely an antiviral (or, for that matter, antibacterial) is used the more likely resistance mutations happen.
 So probably it's going into the highest-risk populations first.

+   Using it in combination with something else with a different mechanism of action would somewhat de-risk the situation as far as paxlovid escape mutations go.
 8. __Dosing:__ Dosing would be 2 pills of nirmatrelvir and 1 of ritonavir, twice a day.

    It's a combination medication: nirmatrelvir is Pfizer's new inhibitor of a SARS-CoV2